 How Do I Find My WAN Settings?

 It will be easier to detect and solve WAN issues if you know how to find your WAN port.
-Before you can start troubleshooting the TP link router WAN port is unplugged problem, you should identify your port.
+Before you can start troubleshooting the router WAN port is unplugged problem, you should identify your port.

 Routers come from different brands, and their WAN ports vary widely.
 The easiest way to identify your WAN port is to read the label.
 Do you see the word WAN or Internet?